MekAkUActOR/RowHammer/Paper Review/ISCA__2014__Flipping-Bits-in-Memory-Without-Accessing-Them-An-Experimental-Study-of-DRAM-Disturbance-Errors.md

 - Disturbance Errors are widespread across DRAM types and vendors.
 - **Access Pattern Dependence**: the shorter RI (refresh interval), the fewer errors; the longer AI (activation interval), the fewer errors; the fewer activations (RI/AI), the fewer errors.
 - **Address Correlation**: an aggressor and its victims are likely to have consecutive row-addresses.
-- **Data Pattern Dependence**: except for rare exceptions, every other victim cell had an error in **just a single preferred direction** (**leakage**).
+- **Data Pattern Dependence**: despite rare exceptions, every other victim cell (cells adjacent to the hammering row) had an error in **just a single preferred direction** (leakage direction).
+For example, one cell can only be flipped from $1$ to $0$ but cannot reverse.
 - Sensitivity Results: errors are mostly **repeatable**; victim cells $\ne$ weak cells; not strongly affected by temperature (but affected).

 This paper also proposed some mitigations against disturbance error and discuss their feasibility.
-The most recommended one is ***PARA*** (probability-triggering-refresh mechanism).
+The most recommended one is ***PARA*** (probability-triggering-refresh mechanism). *Every time a row is opened and closed, one of its adjacent rows is also opened (i.e., refreshed) with some low probability.*

 A user-level program can cause disturbance errors on pages belonging to other programs by simply generating many DRAM accesses.
-Because the DRAM process technology is still scaling down to smaller dimensions, this phenomenon is becoming so widespread that it’ve cast tremendous thread on security of lots of hardwares and softwares.
+Because the DRAM process technology is still scaling down to smaller dimensions, this phenomenon is becoming so widespread that it have cast tremendous thread on security of lots of hardwares and softwares.

 ## Strengths